CATISNOTSODIUM/threadkeep-backend/README.md

 DATABASE_URL=[YOUR_POSTGRESQL_DB_URL]
 JWT_SECRET_KEY=[YOUR_JWT_SECRET_KEY]
 ```
-For this project, you can host your PostGreSQL database locally (via docker) or using Neon database.
+For this project, you can host your PostgreSQL database locally (via docker) or using Neon database.
 ### Running locally
 Before starting the server, make sure that `go` has been installed in your device.
 Then, execute `go mod download` to install relevant dependencies.
 To start the server, run `go run cmd/server/main.go`.
 ### Running with docker